tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 X = [:, :3] -> y = [:, 3:]).

 Line 23 breaks apart the input and output values into training and testing sets.
-This allows the model to be evaluated on data it has not learned from which is helpful in seeing how well the model has generalized to the underlying relationships of the data.
+This allows the model to be evaluated on data it has not learned from, which is helpful in seeing how well the model has generalized to the underlying relationships of the data.
 The test_size parameter can be increased to put a greater proportion of the data in the test set or decreased to put a lesser proportion of the data in the test set.
-0.2 is a widely used proportion and has shown good results thus far so I would leave changing this as a last resort.
+0.2 is a widely used proportion and has shown good results thus far so I would avoid altering this value unless absolutely necessary.
 A random state is also set in this function which will make sure the data is split in the same way each time so the model is more easily tuned.

 ### Hyperparameter Grid (Lines 26-33)